Chart Color Schemes

 Health performance in Wendouree - Miners Rest is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Private health cover is relatively low at approximately 50% (around 8,091 people), compared to the national average of 55.7%.
-The most prevalent medical conditions are mental health issues (affecting 12.0% of residents) and asthma (impacting 10.7%), while 58.1% claim to be free from medical ailments, lower than the Rest of Vic.'s figure of 63.4%.
-The working-age population faces notable health challenges due to elevated chronic condition rates.
-The area has 18.1% of residents aged 65 and over (2,942 people), which is lower than Rest of Vic.'s 23.9%.
+The most common medical conditions in the area are mental health issues and asthma, impacting 12.0% and 10.7% of residents, respectively, while 58.1% declared themselves as completely clear of medical ailments compared to 63.4% across Regional Vic.
+The working-age population faces notable health challenges with elevated chronic condition rates.
+The area has 18.1% of residents aged 65 and over (2,942 people), which is lower than the 23.9% in Regional Vic.
 Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health